AFNowakowski/DSAIT4055/README.md

-# Comment Obsolescence NLP Pipeline

-This project detects Stack Overflow comments that indicate an answer has become outdated over time.
+# DSAIT4055 Project

+This repository contains the code and data workflow for the DSAIT4055 Web Science and Engineering project based on Stack Overflow data.

+The project combines:

+- data ingestion from the Stack Exchange dump into a local MySQL database
+- comment-level NLP for detecting answer obsolescence signals
+- analysis code and supporting scripts for the downstream study

-The workflow is comment-level and focused on temporal obsolescence, such as deprecation, removed APIs, version incompatibilities, outdated syntax, and replaced practices.
+The current NLP workflow focuses on comments that indicate temporal obsolescence, such as deprecation, removed APIs, outdated syntax, and version incompatibilities.

-In practice, the pipeline:

-- extracts likely candidate comments with rule-based patterns
-- verifies those candidates with a local Ollama model
-- writes `0/1` obsolescence labels back into SQL or the database

-More detail is documented in:
+Project documentation:

+- `docs/database_ingress_workflow.md`
 - `docs/comment_nlp_workflow.md`
-- `docs/database_ingress_workflow.md`